-In determining the value of a checking account, the PHA will use the current balance.
+In determining the value of a checking account, the PHA will use the average monthlybalance for the last six months. the PHA will use the current balance.

 In determining the value of a savings account, the PHA will use the current balance.